ept/blog/src/unix-philosophy-draft.md

 * The single-machine limitation is lifted: Kafka itself is distributed by default, and any stream processors that use it can also be distributed across multiple machines.
+* A Unix pipe connects exactly one process output with exactly one process input, whereas a stream in Kafka can have many producers and many consumers.
+Many inputs is important for services that are distributed across multiple machines, and many outputs makes Kafka more like a broadcast channel.
+This is very useful, since it allows the same data stream to be consumed independently for several different purposes (including monitoring and audit purposes, which are often outside of the application itself).
+Kafka consumers can come and go without affecting other consumers.
 * Kafka also provides good fault tolerance: data is replicated across multiple Kafka nodes, so if one node fails, another node can automatically take over.
 If a stream processor node fails and is restarted, it can resume processing at its last checkpoint.